MrTalentDev/rust-smart-contract/README.md

 While Session code looks similar to Smart Contract code, it **operates in a different context**. **Session code is executed in the caller account's context** while **Smart Contract code is installed on-chain** to then be executed in the **Contract's context**.
-Also, Smart Contracts can hold multiple entry points, while Session code has only one entry point, also known as the "call" function. \
+Also, Smart Contracts can hold multiple entry points, while Session code has only one Entry Point, also known as the "call" function. \
 Should you use the storage system in a Session Code runtime, it will store and read from your account's named keys. \
 In a Smart Contract's context the storage system will read and write from and to the Contract's named keys.
 **When should you use Session Code?**
 1. When transferring funds from the account's main purse
 2. When configuring multisig thresholds or assigning weights to keys
-3. When you need to call a Smart Contract entry point in the account's context
+3. When you need to call a Smart Contract Entry Point in the account's context
 ### Example 1: Session Code transfer

 ```